Raja Gemini: Other ventures

 Amrullah was a make up artist on America's Next Top Model from 2005 until 2009.

-In May 2011, Amrullah released their first single as Raja, titled "Diamond Crowned Queen."
+In May 2011, Amrullah released their first single as Raja, titled "Diamond Crowned Queen".
 The single debuted at number fifty on the Billboard Hot Dance Club Songs, before peaking at number thirty-five.
 On August 21, 2012, their second single "Sublime" was released.
 Their third single, "Zubi Zubi Zubi" (roughly translating to "Dance Dance Dance"), was released June 1, 2013.

-Since 2014, they have presented the weekly WOWPresents YouTube series RuPaul's Drag Race Fashion Photo RuView with fellow Drag Race alumna Raven.
+Since 2014, they have presented the weekly WOWPresents YouTube series Fashion Photo RuView with fellow Drag Race alumna Raven.

 In February 2017, they starred as an intergalactic creature in the music video for Blondie's single "Fun".
 They also appeared in the "Make Love Not Walls" Diesel campaign directed by David LaChapelle and in a campaign for Urban Decay alongside fellow Drag Race alumni Alaska, Jiggly Caliente, and Katya.

 Amrullah has created and performed live drag shows as Raja in Provincetown, Massachusetts, such as Gawdess (2017), Masque (2018), and Lush Life (2019).

-Amrullah guest starred as themself in The Simpsons episode "Werking Mom," which aired on November 18, 2018.
+Amrullah guest starred as themself in The Simpsons episode "Werking Mom", which aired on November 18, 2018.

 In June 2019, they were one of 37 queens to be featured on the cover of New York Magazine.

 Personal life

-On December 14, 2017, Amrullah married Ryan Turner at a small ceremony City Hall in Norwalk, California.
+On December 14, 2017, Amrullah married Ryan Turner at a small ceremony at City Hall in Norwalk, California.